HND Computing (App Development), Level 5

 Find out how a Higher National qualification helped HoW College Alum, Kieran Williams here: https://qualifications.pearson.com/en/qualifications/btec-higher-nationals/higher-nationals-2016/case-study-kieran-williams-hnd-computing.htm

-80 UCAS points or equivalent and a the minimum of GCSE English and maths grade 4 or higher, or equivalent
+72 UCAS points or equivalent and the minimum of GCSE English and maths grade 4 or higher, or equivalent.
+Alternatively a T Level T Level Pass (with a D or E on the core) will be considered.

 Learners are expected to be able to demonstrate English language comprehension at a level equivalent to IELTS 5.5 to be able to study BTEC Higher Nationals.